YichunRen/AutoPhrase/README.md

 python run.py # This will check and prepare needed data for the project.
 ```

-### Purpose
-- The prepared data are stored in data folder for later training, with files for one language in seperate folders.

 ## Further Functions

 ### Entering Docker